Kushalbaj/add-event-location/README.md

 # Event Location Rule Adder

-A Node.js migration tool designed to add `eventLocationRule` fields to TMX rate engine charge templates and rate records for MongoDB database updates.
+A Node.js migration tool designed to add `eventLocationRule` fields to charge templates and rate records for MongoDB database updates.

 ## Description